-The residual value of an asset is the estimated amount that the Company would currently obtain from disposal of the asset, if the asset were in the condition expected at the end of its useful life.
-It is determined at the end of the reporting period.
+The recoverable value of an asset is the estimated amount that the Company would obtain from disposal of the asset at the end of its useful life.
+This value is determined at the end of the reporting period.

 ii.
 Determination of mineral resources and reserves (note 3.F.)